On the structure of compact K\"{a}hler manifolds with nonnegative holomorphic sectional curvature: Proof of Theorem , Theorem and Theorem

-In this section, we give a proof of Theorem \ref{t1}.
-The following is the key lemma which will be used. \begin{lemma} Let $(M, g)$ be a Hermitian manifold, $\alpha$ be a real (1,1)-form and $f$ be a (p,0)-form on $M$.
-Then
+This subsection is devoted to the proof of Proposition \ref{boch}.
+Firstly, we will show the following key identity for forms. \begin{lemma} Let $(M, g)$ be a Hermitian manifold of complex dimension $n$, $\alpha$ be a real (1,1)-form and $\eta$ be a (p,0)-form on $M$.
+We can define a real semi-positive $(1,1)$-form $\beta$ associated to $\eta$ by